Orthodontics

 • Artificial tooth placement

 To reduce pain, we use local anesthesia, general anesthesia, or sedation.
 Our dental team will provide you with instructions on drinking and eating before surgery, based on what type of anesthesia you're receiving.
-If you're receiving general or sedation, be prepared to have someone drive you home following the procedure and anticipate resting throughout the day.
+If you're receiving general anesthesia or sedation, be prepared to have someone drive you home following the procedure and anticipate resting throughout the day.

 Location